ADHD Treatment for Adults Online with a Neurodiversity Affirming Therapist for ADHD Adults

 Many people find that their symptoms were overlooked by their pediatrician when they were younger, especially if they didn't demonstrate hyperactivity.
 Currently, the diagnosis of ADHD requires the onset of symptoms in childhood before the age of twelve.
 However, there is also research looking into the possibility of adult-onset.

 Attention-deficit hyperactivity disorder is currently known as a lifelong neurodevelopmental disorder.
 Neurological differences lead to differences in brain function related to pleasure and reward.
 It's not really a blanket deficit in the ability to pay attention.
 It's better to describe it as an inability to discern where to focus attention and difficulty controlling where you direct your attention.
+The ADHD brain has a different idea of what is important to notice.

 The latest thinking on classifying ADHD is that it would be better classified as a neurodivergent condition based on new evidence.
 Treatments for adult ADHD need to shift to account for this new understanding.